Church of the Holy Sepulchre: Façade and entrance

-The wooden doors that compose the main entrance are the original, highly carved arched doors.
-Today, only the left-hand entrance is currently accessible, as the right doorway has long since been bricked up.
+The façade and entrance have undergone significant changes since their construction in the 12th century.
+The entrance doors were originally topped with ornate lintels, and their tympanums were decorated with mosaics.
+The doors themselves were likely decorated with sculpture.
+Today, the original lintels are on display at the Rockefeller Archeological Museum, the mosaics are completely missing, and nothing of the original doors remains.
+Only the left-hand entrance is currently accessible, as the right doorway has long since been bricked up.
 The entrance to the church leads to the south transept, through the crusader façade in the parvis of a larger courtyard.
 This is found past a group of streets winding through the outer Via Dolorosa by way of a souq in the Muristan.
 This narrow way of access to such a large structure has proven to be hazardous at times.
 For example, when a fire broke out in 1840, dozens of pilgrims were trampled to death.

+The church is open to pilgrims and visitors, and entrance is generally free.
+Because it remains an active place of worship, access to some chapels may be affected by liturgies, processions, or denominational services.
+Visitors are generally expected to dress modestly, and queues often form for entry into the Aedicule, especially during major pilgrimage seasons.

-According to their own family lore, the Muslim Nuseibeh family has been responsible for opening the door as an impartial party to the church's denominations already since the seventh century.
-However, they themselves admit that the documents held by various Christian denominations only mention their role since the 12th century, in the time of Saladin, which is the date more generally accepted.
-After retaking Jerusalem from the Crusaders in 1187, Saladin entrusted the Joudeh family with the key to the church, which is made of iron and 30 cm long; the Nuseibehs either became or remained its doorkeepers.
+According to their own family lore, the Muslim Nuseibeh family has been responsible for opening the door as a neutral party to the church's denominations already since the seventh century.
+However, they themselves admit the documents held by various Christian denominations only mention their role since the 12th century in the time of Saladin, which is the more generally accepted date.
+After retaking Jerusalem from the Crusaders in 1187, Saladin entrusted the Joudeh family with the key to the church, which is made of iron and 30 cm long; the Nuseibehs either became or remained the doorkeepers.

 The 'immovable ladder' stands beneath a window on the façade.